 There are many contenders to the desktop crown, and a relative newcomer in that area is Whitix, an operating system which, despite what the name suggests, is not based on Linux.
 It comes with a fully pre-emptive multitasking kernel as well as ports of GCC, Python, and Mono.
-A bugfix release has just been posted on the website
+A bugfix release has just been posted on the website.

 So, what makes Whitix different?
 Why should you try it out?
 Thoughtfully enough, the developers answered that question for us.

+New kernel features.
 New features, like the information and configuration filesystem, a filesystem that lets system components expose information and configuration data about themselves (for an Ethernet card, /System/Config/Devices/Network/Ethernet0/macAddress, or /Devices/Network/Ethernet0/macAddress using SysConfRead, would be the way to edit and access its MAC address).
 Other features include a new network stack design that minimizes latency (netchannels) and a new thread scheduler.

 Clear filesystem layout. /bin, /etc and /usr/bin are replaced with /Applications, /System/Registry and other intuitive names; great for a clear view of the system internals.